The Cheapest Way to Ship Large Packages in 2023

 Freight are goods that are too large or heavy to ship through the traditional mail.
 Freight shipments are usually transported in bulk by truck, train, ship, or aircraft.

-Some common types of freight shipping include:
+Some common types of freight and truckload shipping include:

-- Less-than-truckload (LTL): Less-than-truckload, also known as less-than-load (LTL), is designed for relatively small loads or quantities of shipments — between 150 pounds and 15,000 pounds (which is small compared to the other types!).
+- Less-than-truckload (LTL).
+Less-than-truckload, also known as less-than-load (LTL), is designed for relatively small loads or quantities of shipments — between 150 pounds and 15,000 pounds (which is small compared to the other types!).
 You must always check with the carrier as they each have their own rules and limits for the dimensions of LTL freight.
 With LTL, your freight carrier combines the loads of several customers to get the goods to their destinations.

-- Full truckload (FTL): Full truckload means you’ll have a dedicated truck for a single shipment.
+- Full truckload (FTL).
+Full truckload means you’ll have a dedicated truck for a single shipment.
 Typically, loads weighing more than 15,000 pounds will use them.
 You may find this shipping mode can be costly.
 But your shipment will arrive faster with the bonus of reduced freight damage.

-- Partial truckload (PTL): Partial truckload is a hybrid between LTL and FTL.
+- Partial truckload (PTL).
+Partial truckload is a hybrid between LTL and FTL.
 It can be more cost-effective than FTL because you don’t have to pay for a dedicated trailer.
 It also lets you send larger loads than what’s allowed in LTL.
 You can usually choose PTL if you’re shipping 5,000 pounds to 38,000 pounds of goods.

-- Expedited: Expedited shipping makes sure that your goods are delivered faster than regular transit times.
+- Expedited.
+Expedited shipping makes sure that your goods are delivered faster than regular transit times.
 Your freight is most often transported by truck or air.
 Trucks carrying expedited shipments move directly from pickup to delivery with barely any stops along the way.

 What affects freight shipping prices?